 Funding Information Network partners bring this info back to their own communities to share and use.
 Since many of them are public agencies or nonprofits themselves, they are in that rare position where they can preach what they practice, and vice versa, so the info that they share with you is probably based on first-hand experience, not untested theory.

-Our partners aren 't just in large cities, either.
-One of the conference 's most popular presenters came from St. Cloud, MN (population 66,297): Susan Lorenz of Central Minnesota Community Foundation, who talked about securing financial support for being part of the Funding Information Network.
+Our partners aren't just in large cities, either.
+One of the conference's most popular presenters came from St. Cloud, MN (population 66,297): Susan Lorenz of Central Minnesota Community Foundation, who talked about securing financial support for being part of the Funding Information Network.
 (Again, does this sound familiar?)
-While some states have mulitple partners, every U.S. state has at least one.
+While some states have multiple partners, every U.S. state has at least one.
 (To start one in your community, explore our Funding Information Network web area.)

 That info is having impact, based on the stories shared about positive testimonials from patrons, city officials, and local funders.
 One was about a taxi driver who said that Foundation Center resources changed his life.

 So, to our Funding Information Network partners: We at Foundation Center salute and thank you for being there to serve the dreamers and doers where you live.

 To the rest of y'all: Visit a Funding Information Network partner nearest you.
 Find it now.
 You just might discover a hidden treasure that was in your backyard all along.

 When we publish a new blog post, you’ll get notified by email.